Heading to the 2018 Texas State Fair? This fun visitors guide has all the best things to do, see, and eat at the State Fair of Texas!

 Many of the buildings feature murals.

 At night, the buildings and statues are illuminated.
-(And there’s a nightly light show over the reflecting pool, too.)
+And there’s a nightly light show over the reflecting pool that you won’t want to miss.

 This area of the park is so pretty, especially in the evening!